mfeemster/keysharp/README.md

 Keysharp is a fork and improvement of the abandoned IronAHK project, which itself was a C# re-write of the C++ AutoHotKey project.

+The intent is for Keysharp to run on Windows, Linux and eventually Mac.
+For now, only Windows is supported.

 This project is in an extremely early state and should not be used on production systems by anyone.

-Some general notes about Keysharp's implementation of the [AutoHotKey V2 specification] (https://www.autohotkey.com/docs/v2/)
+Some general notes about Keysharp's implementation of the [AutoHotKey V2 specification](https://www.autohotkey.com/docs/v2/):

 * The syntax is V2 style.
 While some remnants of V1 will work, it's unintentional and only V2 is supported.